astronomer/docs/software/integrate-auth-system.md

 - IdPs managed through [Auth0](https://auth0.com/)
 - [Amazon Cognito](https://aws.amazon.com/cognito/)

-After you integrate your an IdP, you can invite users that already have an account on your IdP to Astronomer Software.
-For a more advanced integration, you can configure [SCIM](#manage-users-and-teams-with-scim) so that you can manage users directly from your IdP and import batches of users to Astronomer Software as [Teams](import-idp-groups.md).
+After you integrate your IdP, you can invite users that already have an account on your IdP to Astronomer Software.
+For a more advanced integration, you can configure [SCIM](#manage-users-and-teams-with-scim) so that you can manage users directly from your IdP and import batches of users into Astronomer Software as [Teams](import-idp-groups.md).

 :::info